EmberEye-MRSD/rsun_core/README.md

 # rsun_core
-Metapakage to hold all the submodules for the autonomy stack
+Metapakage to hold all the submodules for the autonomy stack.
+Currently not implemented